Annual FilingGA

 • Optional expedited processing costs an additional $100 on top of the $50 fee

-• Reinstatement after dissolution costs $250 plus all missed annual registration fees
+• Reinstatement after dissolution costs $250 plus all missed annual registration fees, and must be filed within five years of dissolution

 • Foreign LLCs registered in Georgia face the same April 1 deadline but file under a different form number